Dashing off a few words is easy.

 The headphones also provide great sounding audio quality with a solid build.
 (Which is usually not what you’d expect in bundled products like this.)

-At ~$245 it ain’t necessarily cheap.
+The studio recording kit isn’t necessarily cheap.
 But you can take your studio with you; switching between recording on your computer or iPad seamlessly.

 The microphone needs a pop filter, though.
 So we suggest buying one in addition.
 But the headphones and audio box are great for the price; delivering crisp, clear audio.